ConnerGrice/Geant4-P2P-Investigation/README.md

 ### Multiple Experiments

-The program can be run like this using the one of many shell scripts provided.
-All of these scripts act in vary similar ways.
+The program can be run like this using the one of many [shell scripts](#experimentation-scripts) provided.
+All of these scripts act in very similar ways.
 They carry out an experiment, change some parameter, put the results into a different directory, then run the experiment again.

 These scripts can be run using: